Skip to main content

 • Discarded.

 All sales transactions will be accompanied by a two-part sales receipt, with one copy issued to the purchaser and the original retained by the Surplus Property Management Team.
-University employees are eligible to purchase Surplus Property from their cost center only if the ownership of the property is first transferred to the Surplus Property Management Team.
-All Surplus Property payment transactions, including the collection of appropriate taxes and issuance of a sales receipt, will be conducted by personnel from either the FNS Cashier’s Office, the BYU–Hawaii Store, or the Surplus Property Management Team.
+University employees are eligible to purchase Surplus Property from their Cost Center only if the ownership of the property is first transferred to the Surplus Property Management Team.
+All Surplus Property payment transactions, including the collection of appropriate taxes and issuance of a sales receipt, will be conducted by personnel from either the Financial Services Cashier’s Office, the BYU–Hawaii Store, or the Surplus Property Management Team.

 3.5 Unique Items and Items of High Resale Value